BirkhoffG/jax-relax/paper/paper.md

 # Summary

+From healthcare to criminal justice, machine learning (ML) models have permeated to support domain experts in making decisions.
+Given the nature of high consequences of the decision outcomes in some areas, concerns over the ML models' trustworthiness raise increasing attention.
+These concerns spurred surging research interests in explainable artificial intelligence (XAI), whose mission is to equip end-users to understand and assess machine decisions on when to reply on the ML models and when exercise caution.

-Counterfactual explanation[^1] techniques provide contrast cases to individuals adversely affected by ML preictions.
+Within the XAI domain, counterfactual explanation[^1] emerges as a notable technique, which provides alternative scenarios to individuals adversely affected by ML predictions, thereby elucidating the underlying decision-making mechanisms to end users.
 For instance, recourse methods can provide suggestions for loan applicants who have been rejected by a bank's ML algorithm, or give practical advice to teachers handling students at risk of dropping out.
 Numerous recourse explanation methods have been recently proposed.
-Yet, current research practice focuses on medium-sized datasets (typically around ~50k data points).
+Yet, the substantial runtime overhead imposed by many recourse explanation methods compels current research to limit evaluations on medium-sized datasets (i.e., ~50k data points).
 This limitation impedes the progress in algorithmic recourse and raises concerns about the scalability of existing approaches.

 [^1]: Counterfactual explanation [@wachter2017counterfactual] and algorithmic recourse [@ustun2019actionable] share close connections [@verma2020counterfactual;@stepin2021survey], which leads us to use these terms interchangeably